ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/schemas/overloaded-shards.md

 * A table is created without the [AUTO_PARTITIONING_BY_LOAD](../../../../concepts/datamodel/table.md#AUTO_PARTITIONING_BY_LOAD) clause.

     In this case, {{ ydb-short-name }} does not split overloaded shards.

-If a shard has to process too many queries, it will consume all its CPU resources, leading to increased query response times.
+    Data shards are single-threaded applications and process queries one by one.
+A data shard accepts queries up to the limit of 10000 operations.
+Accepted queries wait for their turn to be executed.
+So the longer the queue, the higher the latency.

+    If a data shard already has 10000 operations in its queue, new queries will return the overloaded error.
+Retry such queries using a randomized exponential back-off strategy.
+For more information, see [overloaded errors](../queries/overloaded-errors.md).

 * A table was created with the [AUTO_PARTITIONING_MAX_PARTITIONS_COUNT](../../../../concepts/datamodel/table.md#AUTO_PARTITIONING_MAX_PARTITIONS_COUNT) setting and has already reached its partition limit.